Notice: This material is the copyrighted property of the author and should not be reproduced without the author's permission.

 At the end of the second century appeared the most important figure in the early history of Latin literature: the poet *Ennius (c.
 239-169), from Calabria (again, note the connection with Magna Graecia), brought to Rome from Sicily by Cato the Censor in 204.
 Ennius is credited with an immense variety of works (tragedy, comedy, satires, etc.) only the barest fragments of which survive.
 His most famous work was the Annals, a lengthy epic that celebrated Rome's history from Aeneas' time to the end of the Second Punic War.
 Rather than Saturnian meter, however, Ennius employed a Latin form of the dactylic hexameter used in Greek epic: now not only were the genre and the general style of Roman epic Greek, but the very meter in which it was composed was Greek, an indication of the increasing refinement of the Roman poets and their audience.

 Thus for many aristocratic Romans, things Greek became all the rage.
-This philhellenic tendency was associated above all with the dashing, young *Publius Cornelius Scipio Aemilianus (185/4-129), the son of L. Aemilius Paullus (hero of the Third Macedonian War, who had brought the library of King Perseus to Rome).
-[FN 1] Through his wealth and influence Scipio was able to gather about him a coterie of prominent writers and thinkers who became known as the *Scipionic Circle.
-The most notable members of this group were *Terence, *Polybius (a Greek aristocrat from Megalopolis who came to Rome as a hostage and became a noted historian), Panaetius (from Rhodes, an important figure in the history of Stoicism), and Lucilius (from Campania, who perfected the genre of Roman satire).
+Since the mid-nineteenth century, this philhellenic tendency has been associated above all — most likely incorrectly — with the dashing, young *Publius Cornelius Scipio Aemilianus (185/4-129), the son of L. Aemilius Paullus (hero of the Third Macedonian War, who had brought the library of King Perseus to Rome).
+[FN 1] Employing a series of fictional, idealizing dialogues composed by Cicero, scholars posited that Scipio employed his wealth and influence to gather about himself a coterie of prominent writers and thinkers who became known as the *Scipionic Circle.
+The most notable members of this group were said to have been *Terence, *Polybius (a Greek aristocrat from Megalopolis who came to Rome as a hostage and became a noted historian), Panaetius (from Rhodes, an important figure in the history of Stoicism), and Lucilius (from Campania, who perfected the genre of Roman satire).
+While the Scipionic Circle itself is a romanticized fiction, this should not blind us to the new intellectual and artistic currents represented by the work of the above-cited individuals, or the challenge that such new modes of thought, expression, and analysis presented to traditional Roman notions of their place in the world.

-On other hand, among many Roman traditionalists there arose a conservative backlash.
+Among many members of the ruling aristocracy there arose a conservative backlash.
 These people resented the overturning of Roman traditions and, in particular, traditional Roman morality, which they felt was threatened by increasing signs of luxury and sloth.
-Roman aristocrats like Scipio seemed to care more for books, art, and fine dining than farming, military glory, or politics — the traditional concerns of the Roman nobility.
+In their view, too many Roman aristocrats seemed to care more for books, art, and fine dining than farming, military glory, or politics — the traditional concerns of the Roman nobility.
 Moreover, the ideas bandied about by the philhellenic crowd were troubling: many seemed to challenge the dominance of the patrician class by preaching the equality of all humankind; others (e.g., the Epicureans) called into question traditional religious beliefs and practices or rejected traditional views of the relationship between the individual and the state.
 Prominent among those who opposed the adoption of Greek practices was *Marcus Porcius Cato (234-149), also known as Cato the Elder or Cato the Censor.

 Plautus' plays give us some insight into the negative stereotypes of Greeks and Greek culture in the late third/early second century B.C.
 Characters in his plays frequently use the phrase "to live like Greeks" in reference to a life of drinking, gambling, fine dining, illicit sex, and general lounging about.
 On one occasion (Curculio 288-95) Plautus even achieves something of the tone of Juvenal: the parasite Curculio comes dashing onto the stage in a desperate hurry and offers a "running" commentary (so to speak) on all of the people in the crowded street who are in danger of being bowled over should they block his way.
 Among them are Greeks, who are presented as crooks and frauds who play up their learning and culture but live by toadying and theft: